Changissnz/nu_merchant_principal/README.md

 pride, through a juvenile thinking of dualities on what the prideful is or does, a kind of hit-or-miss guessing game gleefully played by a third-party from a safe space.
+Pride becomes less and less of the central focus in the specific designing of the duality test for the prideful.
+The test could still work though, as in be incredibly accurate to predicting what the prideful will do.
+If all operating conditions of the prideful and effecting conditions of the environment remain identical to the those of the test setting, then the prideful can perform differently only out of pathology (the fluke) or the choice to "fail" by choosing the opposite.
+But then the test's accuracy measures are for the symptoms of the host that is alleged to be prideful.
+There is the virtually identical expected and actual of what the specific prideful would rather do as opposed to the alternative.
+But there is the requirement to connect through more than correlation the specific prideful's preferred action to pride.